esnitkin914/Comparative_Genomics/day3_afternoon/README.md

 - Back on great lakes, use grep to pull SNPs that have HIGH impact
 - What types of mutations are predicted to have “HIGH” impact?
 - How many genomes do these HIGH impact mutations tend to be present in?
 How do you interpret this?

+commenting out SPANDx and substituting it with snippy 2021-04-16

+-->

 Recombination detection and tree generation
 -------------------------------------------